 D is for Dogfight

 This one was pretty weird.
 A guy prepares for an underground dogfight against an actual dog.
 As he and the hound trade blows and bites, they eventually stop and turn on their abusive masters.
-This short was gritty and cool, and one of the more satisfying entries into this motley anthology.
+This short was gritty and cool, and one of the more satisfying entries into this eclectic anthology.

 H is for Hydro-Electric Diffusion